aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 The first case is the standard one:

 - `hasblocked` is set to true (allows HardSeedVenus to give a `HardSeed` to the player if it gets called later as part of the enemy action)
-- If this is a non super block, [ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity as the entity and true as the block
+- If this is a non super block (or the target was invulnerable earlier), [ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity as the entity and true as the block.
+NOTE: If the target was invulnerable earlier, this will always count as a regular block because superguarded's value wasn't gathered from [CalculateBaseDamage](CalculateBaseDamage.md).
+The ShowComboMessage call can be missleading in such case because it can override the presentation of a previous `wordroutine` from a previous DoDamage call since the previous one gets destroyed.
+This can happen in cases like [PartyDamage](PartyDamage.md) or in any situations where multiple DoDamage calls happens close to each other.
+Essentially, it means that a super block when the target is invulnerable will be presented as if it was a regular block.
-- Otherwise (meaning this was a super block):
+- Otherwise (meaning this was a super block AND the target wasn't invulnerable earlier):
     - `combo` is set to 2
     - The `AtkSuccess` sound is played at 1.1 pitch and 0.6 volume if it wasn't playing already (or it was, but its time was past 0.1 seconds)
     - [ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity as the entity and false as the block